roshanca/diyselect.js/README.md

 #Overview
-This is a jquery extend plugin to diy the default select with your own style & function
+This is a jquery plugin to diy the default select in HTML.